All Products

 DAG

-The DAG of an auto triggered task displays the dependencies of the task.
-You can perform operations on the auto triggered task in the DAG of the task.
+The DAG shows the upstream and downstream dependencies of the auto triggered task.
+You can perform operations on the task in the DAG.
 For more information, see View the DAG of an auto triggered task.

 Test